 SAFEwalkers can accompany you throughout the entire campus except the far west side (UW Hospital and Eagle Heights).
-Students work in two-person escort teams throughout campus to:
+Students work in two-person teams throughout campus to:

 - Respond to requests for walks.